 This can happen when you change a computer's operating system.

 There are a few steps you can try to resolve the display issue.
 We'll start with the easiest.

-Go to the Options / Menu / Settings inside the game? (not all games have this) If so, can you select Full Screen On (or Off).
+Go to the Options / Menu / Settings inside the game (not all games have this).
+Select Full Screen On (or Off).
 This might resolve the issue.

 Didn't help?
 Then you can check the Resolution and DPI settings on the computer.
 In Windows 10 that screen will look allot like this:

 You will want to be sure that you have the first item set to 100% or whatever is recommended for your computer.

 Set the Resolution is set to the Recommended - what ever that may be for your specific computer set up.
 You may be prompted to restart the computer.
 Once those changes are made, you can try the game again and see if that resolved the issue for you.

 If you are still having trouble, you want to be sure to check for updates to the Video Drivers.
 This Help Center has information for doing that.

 Lastly, you might want to check the game's detail page.
 Why?
 Some older games just won't be able to fill newer screens like before.
 This is due to resolution size.
 For example, when Microsoft Vista was released in 2001 it was designed to run at 800x600.
 Windows 10 states the preferred resolution is 1024x768.
 So what this means for you, and your favorite game that was released in 2008?
 It may not run at full screen as it did before.
 But it will run in windowed (a smaller) mode just fine.